karlfleener/pintoit/README.md

 ### Editing Pins

 When viewing pins, if the user is also the creator the pin, they are allowed permission to edit the title and description or delete the pin all together.
+To access the edit form click the pencil icon at the top of the pin's show page.

 ![](https://github.com/karlfleener/pintoit/blob/master/app/assets/images/pins/pin_edit.png)